erikgrinaker/toydb/docs/architecture.md

 The SQL storage engine is wrapped in a Raft state machine interface, allowing it to be managed by the Raft consensus engine.
 The Raft node receives commands from clients and coordinates with other Raft nodes to reach consensus on an ordered command log.
-Once commands are committed to the log, they are sent to the state machine driver which applies them to the local state machine.
+Once commands are committed to the log, they are applied to the local state machine.

 On top of the Raft engine is a Raft-based SQL storage engine, which implements the SQL storage interface and submits commands to the Raft cluster.
 This allows the rest of the SQL layer to use